 Tiradentes City in Minas Gerais

 When the republic was proclaimed in Brazil, the city of Vila de São José do Rio das Dores got a new name, in homage to the hero, and now it is known as Tiradentes.
-Since his role against monarchy was so important, the state of Minas Gerais thought it was fair to name the city after him.
+Since his role against the monarchy was so important, the state of Minas Gerais thought it was fair to name the city after him.
+Renaming the city after him shows just how deeply Tiradentes entered Brazilian historical memory, becoming a symbol far bigger than the man alone.
 The city is a popular tourist destination due to its well-preserved colonial architecture, charming streets, and cultural attractions.

 One of the main attractions in Tiradentes is the historic city center, which has been designated a national heritage site.
 Visitors can explore the narrow cobblestone streets, which are lined with colorful houses, shops, and restaurants.
 There are also several churches and museums in the area, including the Church of Saint Anthony and the Museum of Sacred Art.